TACC/coe-332-sp24/docs/unit09/orchestration.rst

 Orchestration Systems
 ---------------------

-Orchestration systems are built to help with one ore more of the above challenges.
+Orchestration systems are built to help with one or more of the above challenges.
 Below we briefly cover some of the more popular, open-source container orchestration systems.
 This is by no means an exhaustive list.